ubcs3/2016-Fall/README.md

 #### SCHEDULE

-Fall 2016 will consist of weekly 1-hour meetings held from October until mid-December:
+Fall 2016 will consist of weekly 1-hour meetings held from October until mid-December. **The regular time is Friday 1-2pm in LSK 121 (with additional hour 3-4pm for those who cannot attend 1-2pm).**

 * Week 1 - Friday October 7 - 1-2pm - LSK 121 [[Notes](2016-10-07-notes.ipynb)]
   * Overview of machine learning problems